 Thesis

-Melio allows businesses to manage their B2B payments and receivables digitally.
-It offers a single, integrated solution that allows businesses to make and receive payments – helping with cash flow needs, reducing or eliminating late payment costs, and saving time spent on administrative payment-related tasks.
+Melio provides businesses with a digital platform to manage B2B payments and accounts receivables.
+It offers an integrated solution that enables businesses to make and receive payments efficiently to address cash flow needs, reducing late payment fees, and minimizing time spent on administrative tasks.
+By digitizing payment processes, Melio seeks to help businesses streamline operations, improve financial management, and enhance payment flexibility.

 Founding Story

-Ziv Paz (co-founder/COO) departed from the company in 2021, after which Tomer Barel joined as COO in March 2022.
+Paz left the company in 2021 for unknown reasons, after which Tomer Barel joined as COO in March 2022.

 Product